 - Delegated Legislation: This can define the implementation of social security norms within the workplace.
 It takes into consideration the standards of safety as well as rule-making procedures within a business organisation.

-What Are Employment Agency Fees?
+What Are Agency Fee in Labour Law?

 In the connotation of labour law, employment agency fees can actually take into consideration the fee amount paid to an employment agency or a recruitment consultant, for getting an employee recruited.
 However, it is important to understand that, an employment agency fee being talked about here, can vary from one employment agency to another.